A Kid’s Guide to Understanding Business and Money

 Earnings statements (also called income statements) can show exactly where an account, company, or individual got their money from.
 Retirement plans send out detailed earnings statements every quarter to show which investment accounts made money and which accounts lost money.
 This helps the individual to make decisions about whether or not to make changes to their account or leave their account the way it is.
 Banks send out earnings statements on accounts that gather interest, such as savings accounts, money market accounts, and certificates of deposit.

-Companies that people can own part of by buying stock in them are called public companies, and they are required to release annual earning statements so that prospective investors can see how the business makes money.
+Companies that people can own part of by buying stock in them are called public companies, and they are required to release annual earning statements so that prospective investors can see how the small business makes money.
 A business income statement will show how much the company made or lost.
 When a company subtracts its expenses from its revenue and it gets a positive number, then that is profit.
 If the number that is left over is negative, then that number indicates losses.

 One of the best ways to safely save and use money is with a bank checking or savings account.
 A savings account usually has a small investing part to it that will add a little interest income to your money.
 Investing is the process of taking money and giving it to a company or some type of investment fund in the hopes that they will use it to make more money, some of which they will give to you.
 Sometimes investments make money, and sometimes they lose money.
 A bank will usually make safe investments with its savings accounts to try to make a little money for its customers every month.

 To spend money without actually using dollar bills, you can use a bank checking account.
 It is important to always have enough money in your checking account to cover the amounts of the checks you write.
 When you fill out a paper check, you write in who you are paying on the line that says "pay to the order of," then you write the amount in the box next to that line, then you write out the amount in words and fractions on the line below it.
 You write out the dollars in words and the cents as a fraction.
 You must sign the check on the line in the bottom right-hand corner for the recipient to be able to cash it.